dottxt-ai/outlines/docs/cookbook/prompting-techniques/self-ask.md

 # Self-Ask

-Self-Ask is a prompting technique that encourages the language model to break down complex questions into simpler sub-questions, answer those sub-questions, and then use that information to answer the original question.
+[Self-Ask](http://arxiv.org/abs/2210.03350) is a prompting technique that encourages the language model to break down complex questions into simpler sub-questions, answer those sub-questions, and then use that information to answer the original question.
 This technique involves prompting the model to first determine if it needs to ask follow-up questions, generate those questions if needed, answer them, and finally answer the original question based on the accumulated information.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example